OdongMartin/GitHub-Profile-Viewer/README.md

 ## Features
 GitHub Profile Viewer: Enter a GitHub username to view detailed information about the user, including their avatar, name, bio, email, location, repository stats, and more.

 User Authentication: Users can register, log in, and log out.
-Authenticated users have access to additional features such as changing theme to dark mode
+Authenticated users have access to additional features such as changing theme to dark mode.

 Documentation Section: A concise and accessible documentation section provides users with information on how to use the application effectively.